Table of contents

 Would a gummy with a higher stated dose compensate for degradation?

 Some manufacturers over-dose gummies (adding more active ingredient than the label states) to compensate for anticipated degradation during manufacturing and storage.
 While this approach partially addresses the stability problem, it introduces its own issues.
-The actual dose you receive becomes even less predictable — may higher than intended when the gummy is fresh and lower than intended as it ages.
-For a compound where dosing precision matters, engineered overage is a workaround that creates new uncertainties rather than solving the underlying format limitation.
-A format that does not require compensatory over-dosing — like a capsule — is inherently more reliable.
+The actual dose you receive becomes even less predictable — potentially higher than intended when the gummy is fresh and lower than intended as it ages.
+For a compound where dosing precision matters, engineered overage is a workaround that creates new uncertainties rather than solving the underlying problem.
+A product that does not require compensatory over-dosing — a capsule, or a gummy stabilized well enough to verify its labeled dose on a published Certificate of Analysis — is inherently more reliable.

 Recommended for you